GreatCowBASIC/Help/output/md/on_interrupt.md

     dir portB.5 out

     'setup the On Interrupt method
-    On Interrupt PinChange0 Call TogglePin
+    On Interrupt PinChange0 Call TogglePin          ' <<< the On Interrupt instruction

     'maintain a loop
     do